pevsner/Shit-List/README.md

 # Shit-List
 A list of deplorables'.

-Where you get all the best of the worlds shit categorizes
+Where you get all of the worlds shit, listed.
+Nothing to see currently.